 Consequences of Not Paying

-Failure to pay in full or make other payment arrangements by the fee payment deadline may result in cancellation of your class schedule.
-UAF may withhold transcripts, grades and other services, and cancel meal plans and housing, if you do not pay your financial obligations.
+Failure to pay in full or make other payment arrangements by the fee payment deadline may result in the cancellation of your class schedule.
+UAF may withhold transcripts, grades and other services, and cancel meal plans and housing if you do not pay your financial obligations.
 If the university takes such action, you will still be responsible for your account balance in full.

 Registration may be withheld from any student who is delinquent in paying any amount due to the university.
 The registration process is not complete until the student has paid all fees and charges due.
 UAF may drop you from your courses after the fee payment deadline if you owe a balance to the university.
 A $100 reinstatement fee will be charged to re-enroll in any dropped courses.

 University policy requires a financial hold to be placed on your student account if you fail to meet your financial obligations.
 The hold will prevent any registration, transcript or graduation activity.